What is the difference between a dominant and a recessive allele? | Channels for Pearson+

 1

-Understand the basic definitions: An allele is a variant form of a gene.
-Genes can have different alleles, which can result in different traits.
+Begin by understanding what alleles are: Alleles are different versions of a gene that determine specific traits in an organism.
+Each individual inherits two alleles for each gene, one from each parent.

-Learn about dominance: A dominant allele is one that is expressed in the phenotype even if only one copy is present.
-This means that if an organism has one dominant allele and one recessive allele for a gene, the trait associated with the dominant allele will be observed.
+Define a dominant allele: A dominant allele is one that will express its trait in the phenotype even if only one copy is present.
+This means that if an organism has one dominant allele and one recessive allele for a particular gene, the trait associated with the dominant allele will be observed.

-Learn about recessiveness: A recessive allele is one that is only expressed in the phenotype if two copies are present.
-This means that the trait associated with a recessive allele will only be observed if the organism has two recessive alleles for a gene.
+Define a recessive allele: A recessive allele requires two copies to be present for its trait to be expressed in the phenotype.
+If an organism has one dominant and one recessive allele, the recessive trait will not be observed.

-Consider the genetic combinations: In a heterozygous combination (one dominant and one recessive allele), the dominant allele's trait will be expressed.
-In a homozygous recessive combination (two recessive alleles), the recessive trait will be expressed.
+Clarify misconceptions: Dominant and recessive alleles are not restricted to animals or plants; they are found in all organisms that reproduce sexually.
+Additionally, the inheritance of alleles is not limited to one parent; alleles can be inherited from either the mother or the father.

 Watch next